-By default, The Qt Company will only provide customer support for the Yocto recipes on the reference platforms, as delivered with Qt for Device Creation, and setting up the development environment for them.
+By default, The Qt Company will only provide customer support for the Yocto recipes on the reference platforms, as delivered with Boot to Qt, and setting up the development environment for them.
 Receiving support for any other configuration requires a separate service agreement between a customer and The Qt Company.

 When you customize Boot to Qt, you should be familiar with the Yocto tools and the concept of recipes.
 For more information, see Yocto Project documentation.